Spoiler Alert: Conquerwild chose the Light My Fire BPA Free 8-Piece Meal Kit as the best backpacking mess kit overall!!

 Don‘t be mistaken, this kit has a durable and rugged side too.
 The Wealers Camping Silverware Kit is made of stainless steel, and it‘s sturdy enough to withstand almost any outdoor adventure.
 This is a fantastic mess kit for camping or any time you need portable, durable and fashionable dinnerware.

-- It’s low-priced for the amount of items included.
+- Low-priced for the amount of items included.

-- There are 3 unique features: a cutting board, a bottle opener with a corkscrew and table napkins.
+- 3 unique features: a cutting board, a bottle opener with a corkscrew and table napkins.

-- It’s a bit heavier than a plastic mess kit would be.
+- A bit heavier than most plastic mess kits.

 Why Do You Need A Mess Kit?